 “I’ve been a fan of yours since last year,” Silas informed Elliot.
 “I try to make it to all the swim meets.”

 “The platinum hair is pretty hard to miss,” he said.
-“Thanks for your support.”
+“We’re grateful for your support.”

 “You’re pretty good at hiding, though,” Elliot directed at me.

 A light laugh escaped me.